ethereum/remix-ide/docs/unittesting.md

 * A test contract cannot have a method with parameters.
 Having one such method will show error: `Method 'methodname' can not have parameters inside a test contract`
 * Number of test accounts are `3` before remix-ide release v0.10.0 and `10` afterwards
-* A test file which imports `remix_accounts.sol` might not compile successfully with `Solidity Compiler` plugin but it will work fine with `Solidity Unit Testing` plugin.
+* While a test file which imports `remix_accounts.sol` might not compile successfully with `Solidity Compiler` plugin, do not worry, this will have no bearing on its success with `Solidity Unit Testing` plugin.

 Remix-tests
 ----------------------